 Lavender, Peppermint, and Valerian

-Simply add 5-10 drops each of Lavender essential oil, Peppermint essential oil, and Valerian essential oil to a roller bottle, and top off with a carrier oils such as fractionated coconut oil, and roll on around the neck and shoulders as needed.
+Simply add 5-10 drops each of Lavender essential oil, Peppermint essential oil, and Valerian essential oils to a roller bottle, and top off with a carrier oil such as fractionated coconut oil, and roll on around the neck and shoulders as needed.
 This blend has proven to be particularly effective on sinus headaches.
-The peppermint works to open up the sinuses, the lavender helps to relax aggravated muscles and nervous system, and the valerian has a calming and restorative effect on the central nervous system.
+Peppermint works to open up the sinuses, lavender helps to relax aggravated muscles and nervous system, and valerian has a calming and restorative effect on the central nervous system.

 Magnesium